lgarbar/vo2max_stim/rpe_bkup/readme.md

 2. **RPE Assessment**: Participants provide their perceived exertion ratings using mouse clicks.
 3. **Rest and Warmup Screens**: Displays messages during rest and warmup phases.
 4. **VO2Max Sequence**: Conducts the VO2Max test with timed RPE assessments.
-5. **Cool Down Phase**: Displays a countdown timer for the cool-down phase, updating every minute with a message to record heart rate in REDCap.
-6. **Final Screens**: Displays messages after the experiment concludes.
+5. **Final Screens**: Displays messages after the experiment concludes.

 ## Data Collection

 Responses from the RPE assessments are collected and can be printed to the console at the end of the experiment.
 The data can also be streamed using LSL for real-time analysis.

-## Multiple Screen Support

-The experiment supports multiple screens, allowing for a more flexible setup.
-The RPE assessments and other stimuli can be displayed on different monitors as specified in the code.

 ## Cleanup